stijn-dejongh/lovecraft_public_domain/manuscript/case_of_dexter_ward.md

 saw him at a distance a surprising number of times.
 He seemed to haunt the resort and canoe-house of Rhodes-on-the-Pawtuxet, and subsequent inquiries by Dr. Willett at that place brought out the fact that his purpose was always to secure access to the rather hedged-in river-bank, along which he would walk toward the north, usually not reappearing for a very long while.

 Late in May came a momentary revival of ritualistic sounds in the attic laboratory which brought a stern reproof from Mr. Ward and a somewhat distracted promise of amendment from Charles.
 It occurred one morning, and seemed to form a resumption of the imaginary conversation noted on that turbulent Good Friday.
 The youth was arguing or remonstrating hotly with himself, for there suddenly burst forth a perfectly distinguishable series of clashing shouts in differentiated tones like alternate demands and denials which caused Mrs. Ward to run upstairs and listen at the door.
-She could hear no more than a fragment whose only plain words were "must have it red for three months", and upon her knocking all sounds ceased at once.
+She could hear no more than a fragment whose only plain words were _"must have it red for three months"_, and upon her knocking all sounds ceased at once.
 When Charles was later questioned by his father he said that there were certain conflicts of spheres of consciousness which only great skill could avoid, but which he would try to transfer to other realms.

 About the middle of June a queer nocturnal incident occurred.
 In the early evening there had been some noise and thumping in the laboratory upstairs, and Mr. Ward was on the point of investigating when it suddenly quieted down.
 That midnight, after the family had retired, the butler was nightlocking the front door when according to his statement Charles appeared somewhat